Prevent double login

 - Assignee set to Nicolas Ducoulombier

 Nicolas, I think this task was updated when 1.10 was not really what was released in the end.
 Could you check the current "prevent_simultaneous_login" setting in 1.10 works, and maybe also in 2.0, to update this task?

-Updated by Nicolas Ducoulombier over 3 years ago
+Updated by Nicolas Ducoulombier almost 4 years ago

 - Status changed from New to Assigned